rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 The preventive range actions of these operations are not respected.
 > This simple behavior might change later.

 We assume that the IDs of each network element remains the same between the market-based network and the real time snapshot.

-> This simple behavior might change later.
+We create a pipeline with desired operational condition aligner.
+Here are the available operational condition aligners:

 #### Crac alignment